opensquare-network/sima-spec/delegation/v1/README.md

 # SIMA Delegation

-As the delegation section of SIMA spec, this spec describes a way to help delegators publish their announcements to show their authority, vote policy, or anything else they want to attract more delegates.
+As the delegation section of SIMA spec, this spec describes a way to help delegators publish their announcements to show their authority, vote policy, or anything else they want to attract more delegations.

 A standard JSON based object is required to describe a delegate's announcement.
 A delegate can publish his/her announcement by submitting the CID of the corresponding announcement object to blockchain, or signing the announcement